Modeling the Spectral Diversity of Quasars in the Sixteenth Data Release from the Sloan Digital Sky Survey: Principal Component Analysis

 \subsubsection{Additional Modeling Tests}

-In the previous subsection, we simply modeled the processed spectra excluding flux measurements in the Ly$\alpha$ forest.
+In the previous subsection, we simply modeled the processed spectra with linear combinations of the eigenspectra, excluding flux measurements in the Ly$\alpha$ forest.
 We now explore the various corrections that were applied to the training sample to assess potential benefits to spectral modeling with the B12 and 6-vector models.
 We evaluate how correcting for galactic extinction, filtering NALs, and including a quadratic polynomial in $\lambda$ in the fit to absorb broadband signal affect the quality of the best fits on the standard test sample.

 Table~\ref{table_chi2_corrections} quantifies the reduced $\chi^2$ distributions of the spectral fits from the B12 and 6-vector models when the corrections to the spectra are applied.
 The row for ``No Corrections'' corresponds to the initial best fits.
 Both models are minimally effected by extinction correction and filtering NALs.
-The NAL filter simply removes outlier pixels from each spectrum so both models experience comparable gains.
-The B12 model benefits significantly from the addition of the quadratic polynomial while the 6-vector model achieves at most a 4\% improvement for any of the corrections.
+The NAL filter simply removes outlier pixels from each spectrum, so both models experience comparable gains.
+The B12 model benefits significantly from the addition of the quadratic polynomial, while the 6-vector model achieves at most a 4\% improvement for any of the corrections.
 In all iterations, the 6-vector model achieves smaller reduced $\chi^2$ values than the B12 model at each percentile.
+All further modeling is performed without the additional corrections or polynomial tested in this section.